laureneolin/Portfolio/Mission_Control_API_Reference_Guide.md

 ## Webhooks & Event Handling

-### Webhook Event Types
+### Types of Webhook Events

-Webhooks enable clients to receive event-driven notifications and real-time updates.
-Events are grouped into three categories: `mission`, `vessel`, and `system`/`fleet`.
+Clients can get real-time updates and event-driven notifications thanks to webhooks.
+Three categories are used to classify events: `mission`, `vessel`, and `system`/`fleet`.

 #### Mission Events